 5. Import Pre-Made Templates to Save Time

 Sometimes, you might not want to build a design from scratch.
 To save you time, Elementor comes with hundreds of importable templates.
-The templates are divided into two categories:
+The templates are divided into three categories:

 - Page Templates – finished, ready to go designs.
 All you need to do is edit the content.